Blackberry (Rubus species)

 Area of origin: Europe

 Blackberries are well known for their delicious berries, they’re also full of vitamins C and K, manganese and both soluble and insoluble fibre that will help keep you regular.
+They grow in dense, thorny patches that don’t want to let you go when you’re picking.
+They seem to have an evil intelligence too, ripening first the berries that are just beyond one’s reach, causing you to edge always further into the patch’s prickly embrace.

 The vitamins and tannins in Blackberries make them useful for wound healing with the vitamin C helping fight infection while the tannins and vitamin K help with clotting.

-Beside helping heal external wounds, an infusion of blackberry leaves can stop diarrhoea in its tracks.
+Beside helping heal external wounds, an infusion of Blackberry leaves can stop diarrhoea in its tracks.
 When the high levels of tannins in the leaves hit the intestinal lining, they cause it to tone and tighten.

 It’s a sure way to stop you when nothing else will.